-- In December 2013, FAO strengthened its team in the Central African Republic with the deployment of additional experts.
-The Organization is coordinating field missions, as well as opening sub-offices in the most affected areas.
+- Since December 2013, FAO has been strengthening its team in the Central African Republic with the deployment of additional experts.
+The Organization is coordinating field missions, as well as opening sub-offices in the most affected areas of the crisis.

 - This map of South Sudan shows the average dates of onset of suitable conditions for land preparation and planting which may be interpreted as the dates by which populations need to be returned and appropriate security conditions ensured to avoid disruptions to the coming agricultural season.